-The benefits of children learning music
+The benefits of learning music to children

 Below are some more good reasons for learning music: